-Notification comprises two phases: a check on the completeness of notification documents and a review, consisting of initial and comprehensive review sub-phases, with the latter only being applicable to transactions that appear to be problematic from an Indonesian competition perspective.
+Notification comprises two phases: a check on the completeness of notification documents and a review, consisting of initial and comprehensive review sub-phases, with the latter only being applicable to transactions that appear to be problematic from an Indonesian competition law perspective.
 The first phase, which is applicable to all notified transactions, also consists of a check regarding if the transaction is notifiable.
 This check should be completed within three business days of the notification being submitted.
-If the notification documents are complete, the KPPU will issue a notification registration number and official confirmation on whether the transaction is notifiable.
+If the notification documents are complete, the KPPU will issue a notifiable.
+If the transaction is notifiable, the notification on whether the transaction is notifiable.
 If the transaction is notifiable, the notification will continue to the review phase.
 If the notification documents are not complete, the KPPU will request the undertaking to provide additional documents or information as deemed necessary.

-Investigation phases and timetable

-What is the statutory timetable for clearance?
+Investigation phases and timetable What is the statutory timetable for clearance?
 Can it be speeded up?